Helping young people with career choices

 The areas listed below are very important to the Northern Ireland economy:

 - business and financial services (including accountancy, corporate recovery, financial analysts)

-- ICT (particularly software development skills, database development, systems architecture and internet specialist skills)
+- ICT (particularly software development skills, database development, systems architecture and internet specialist skills and cyber security)

 - agri food sector (including lab technicians, food scientists, biotech, machine operatives)